Theodeus/tuna/README.md

 Usage:
 ====

+You create a new tuna node as such:

+var chorus = new TUNA.Chorus({
+                 rate: 0.5,
+                 depth: 0.5,
+                 feedback: 0.5,
+                 delay: 0.5
+             });

+You can then connect the tuna node to native Web Audio nodes by doing:

+nativeNode.connect(chorus.input);
+chorus.connect(gainNode);

+or to other tuna nodes by doing:

 Each tuna node (or effect) inherits from the same prototype.
 This gives the nodes some common methods:
 <ul>
     <li>connect(targetNode) - simulates the connect method of the native AudioNode in Web Audio. targetNode is a native audioNode, or the input property of a tuna node</li>